by Martin Maenza

 “Liane, I have to go!”
 Sharon said, scowling at the girl.
 “Randy wants me to get the kids upstairs to higher ground.
 If you see any flooding from your basement, you should do so too.
-OK?
+Okay?
 Talk to you soon.
 ‘Bye.”
 Sharon Marsh hung up the phone, grabbed her daughter’s hand, and hurried the kids to the second floor.

 Three days later, in a large satellite orbiting the Earth 22,300 miles, a blond man dressed in an orange shirt and green pants sat in front of the Justice League’s monitor screens.
 Given the sometimes tedious nature of monitor duty when things were quiet and the recent circumstances in his own life, Aquaman was lost in thought.

 After he abdicated the throne of Atlantis, to which his old friend Vulko took up the position, Aquaman seemed besieged with one battle after another.
 Starro the Conqueror and Black Manta, and then most recently the Fisherman, the Scavenger, and Kobra.
 Batman and Green Lantern had helped the defender of the oceans in that last fight, putting a stop to the would-be world conqueror’s plans. (*)